daniruiz/flat-remix-gnome/README.md

 <hr>
 <br>

 Flat Remix GNOME theme is a pretty simple shell theme inspired on material design.
-It was designed specifically for gnome-shell 3.26 but it should work perfectly on any version after gnome-shell 3.16.
+It has been designed specifically for gnome-shell 3.26 but it should work perfectly on any version after gnome-shell 3.16.

 ![Flat Remix Gnome shell theme perview](https://github.com/daniruiz/Flat-Remix-GNOME-theme/blob/master/Images/preview.png?raw=true)

 <br/>

-This theme was designed to fit with the [Flat Remix icon theme](https://github.com/daniruiz/Flat-Remix/).
+This theme fits with [Flat Remix icon theme](https://github.com/daniruiz/Flat-Remix/).

 <br/>